mickley/OSC-Herbarium/analyses/OSC-Analysis.md

 statewide, and nearly 1000 species are only represented by 1-2 specimens.
 These would be a good target, though it’s possible some are outdated names or something of that sort.

-Notably though, most of the undersampled species were collected recently.
-There are pockets of undersampled species that haven’t been collected recently in the CT River Valley, New London, and the NW corner that might be worth looking into.

 | Specimens | Species |
 | --------: | ------: |